mpratt/Embera/README.md

 service for information about the media.

 If you are like me, in most cases all you want is to convert a simple Url to a valid html embed code.
-Now, the sweet thing about Embera, is that if you disable online support, in some services you can skip the part about making the request to a Oembed Provider and still get a valid html embed code.
+Now, the sweet thing about Embera, is that
+**if you disable online support**, in some services you can skip the part about making the request to a Oembed Provider and still get a valid html embed code.

+On the other hand, there are some services that dont provide html embedable code - Embera detects this and most of the time, it tries to generate a valid html code.

 Check out the `Basic Usage` instructions for more information.